 The linear-in-means model described above is a very special case, however rigorously defined it might be.
 If dependence of outcomes on their determinants is inherently nonlinear, then full identification may be possible.
 This seems to be the case in the marriage market, an important urban market.
-Let y_i in Equ.
+Let $y_i$ in Equ.
 (1) be individual i's propensity to marry in a given time period.

 Individuals are affected by the marriage rate in their residential communities either because they are conformists, or because of the mechanics of marital matching.
 That is, higher marriage rate leaves fewer unmatched people, which affects one's own matching prospects negatively - fewer qualified people being left.
 The reduced flow of potential partners makes one less choosy.
-The net of these two effects is the endogenous social effect with coefficient β .
+The net of these two effects is the endogenous social effect with coefficient $\beta$ .
 On the other hand, someone might be more apt to marry if s/he lives in a community of wealthier potential matches, because such matches are more likely to marry and make more attractive spouses.
-This is the contextual effect, with coefficient θ .
-Further, people in communities, as defined by Ψ_i , that hold marriage in high regard are more likely to marry, but this is not known to the econometrician.
-That is, $\mathcal{E}[\epsilon_i|\Psi_i] = \Psi_i D \neq 0$: the correlated effect is nonzero and would appear as bias in the error of (1), where D is a vector of parameters, as we will clarify shortly.
+This is the contextual effect, with coefficient $\theta$ .
+Further, people in communities, as defined by $\Psi_i$ , that hold marriage in high regard are more likely to marry, but this is not known to the econometrician.
+That is, $\mathcal{E}[\epsilon_i|\Psi_i] = \Psi_i D \neq 0$ : the correlated effect is nonzero and would appear as bias in the error of (1), where D is a vector of parameters, as we will clarify shortly.

-Drewianka (2003) explicitly considers the two sides of the marriage market in each residential community, as separate but interrelated "communities", where membership is exogenous.
-The marriage rate is where r_j denotes the fraction of the marriage market attributed to group j.
+Drewianka (2003) explicitly considers the two sides of the marriage market in each residential community as separate but interrelated "communities" where membership is exogenous.
+The marriage rate is where $r_j$ denotes the fraction of the marriage market attributed to group j.
 Taking expectations of both sides of (1) by considering it separately for each group j, using the above expression for the group-specific marriage rate, which is the endogenous social effect here, and solving for the endogenous social effect yields:

-$$\mathcal{E}[y_j|\mathbf{z}j, \Psi_j] = \mathcal{E}[\mathbf{x}j] \alpha + \frac{1}{1 - 2\beta_j r_j} \left(\alpha_0 + \mathcal{E}[\mathbf{z}j] \theta + \Psi_j D\right), \tag{3}$$
+$$\mathcal{E}[y_j | \mathbf{z}j, \Psi_j] = \mathcal{E}[\mathbf{x}j] \alpha + \frac{1}{1 - 2\beta_j r_j} \left( \alpha_0 + \mathcal{E}[\mathbf{z}j] \theta + \Psi_j D \right),$$ (3)

-So, what is different here is that the logic of the model requires that the two sides of the market contain an additional source of variation: the greater the number of potential marriage partners, the lower the probability that a match will occur.
+So, what is different here from Manski's reflection problem is that the endogenous social effect in an individual man's propensity to marry is not the marriage rate among men, the mean of the individual outcome.
+Instead, the endogenous social effect is a function of the aggregate marriage rate in the community.
+So, there is an additional source of variation: the greater the number of male potential marriage partners, $r{male}$ above, the lower the probability that a match will occur.
 The opportunity cost of getting married is larger when it is easier to search for potential alternative partners.
 In communities where most people are single, marriage rates are lower - not just algebraically, but also causally.
-Technically, identification of the endogenous social effect (the impact of marriage rates in one's group on an individual's likelihood of marrying) is possible because the relative sizes of the two sides of the market will add one extra restriction to the estimation model, allowing resolution of the identification problem.
+Technically, identification of the endogenous social effect (the impact of marriage rates in one's group on an individual's likelihood of marrying) is possible because the relative sizes of the two sides of the market vary across communities and genders, adding one extra restriction to the estimation model, thus allowing resolution of the identification problem.